Lord Darcy (character): Social structure

 Anglo-French regard themselves as fortunate in comparison to the subjects of the Polish King, who are reported to be living under a terrible tyranny.
-The characters expressing that are all living in the Anglo-French countries, but include a Polish refugee, who was accused by the Italian government of black magic and is compelled to spy for Poland by a threat to her uncle.
+The characters all live in the Anglo-French domain, but include a Polish refugee, who was accused by the Italian government of black magic and is compelled to spy for Poland by a threat to her uncle.

 Education

 Little is mentioned of education, although Oxford continues.
 Lord Darcy is mentioned as being a graduate of the fictional Magog College (1954).
 A fictional St. Thomas' Academy is also mentioned.

 Technology

 Technology and physical sciences have suffered somewhat with the emphasis on magic.
-Physics has not been codified as a science; the one example of an investigator into the discipline is an eccentric on a par with the members of our own Flat Earth Society.
-Most mechanical devices are approximately those of our Victorian era.
+Physics has not been codified as a science; the one example of an investigator into the discipline is an eccentric on a par with the members of the real world Flat Earth Society.
+Most mechanical devices are approximately those of the Victorian era.
 Characters travel by horse-drawn carriage and steam train and employ revolving pistols and bolt-action rifles; buildings are illuminated with gas lights.
 An electric torch, with magical parts, is "a fantastic device, a secret of His Majesty's Government."
 Messages can be sent by an electrical device called the "teleson", but the principles by which it operates are not well understood, and the technology to lay teleson lines underwater or over water has not yet been developed and so it is impossible to communicate across the Channel.

 Food is sometimes preserved in iceboxes; a magical "food preservator" has been invented, but preservators are expensive and rare because the stasis spell used is expensive to maintain, requiring the services of a specialist Journeyman or Master-grade magician.
-Sorcery is commonly employed in murder investigations, in much the same fashion as forensic science in our own world.
-Medical technology is not as advanced as in our world, because Healers are so effective, indeed the use of drugs with a genuine but non-magical benefit ("may cover a wound with moldy bread... or give a patient with heart trouble a tea brewed of foxglove") is regarded as little more than superstition.
+Sorcery is commonly employed in murder investigations, in much the same fashion as forensic science in the real world.
+Medical technology is not as advanced as in the real world, because Healers are so effective, indeed the use of drugs with a genuine but non-magical benefit ("may cover a wound with moldy bread... or give a patient with heart trouble a tea brewed of foxglove") is regarded as little more than superstition.